8 Ways To Calm Anxiety While Pregnant

 How to Calm Anxiety While Pregnant

-Keep in mind, teas are very nutritious and typically the chosen method during pregnancy, but when you need a quick method to get to sleep faster; you'll want to choose a tincture or extract.
+Keep in mind that teas are very nutritious and typically the chosen method during pregnancy, but when you need a quick method to get to sleep faster, you'll want to choose a tincture or extract.

 • Consider drinking the teas 2 hours before bed to prevent nighttime waking.

-• And, you always want to check with your doctor before adding in any new herbal remedies; especially for first-time pregnancies.
+• And, you always want to check with your doctor before adding any new herbal remedies, especially for first-time pregnancies.

 See your doctor right away with any of the following signs: